 A multi-speed or rotary tool is infinitely better than a single-speed model since it lets you carve all sorts of materials, provided you use the right bit.
 For engraving stone and concrete, we’d recommend getting a rotary tool with a speed dial rather than preset gears.
 The minimum speed you’d need would be roughly 4,000 RPM, and the maximum speed can be as high as you’d like.

 Concrete is much tougher than wood.
-Therefore, in order for a rotary tool to engrave effectively in stone, it needs a more powerful motor.
+Therefore, for a rotary tool to engrave effectively in stone, it needs a more powerful motor.
 We recommend finding a tool that comes with a motor that’s at least 2 amps, but a higher amperage rating would be ideal.

 Since most stone carving is going to be done outdoors, we recommend that you look for a high-quality cordless rotary tool.
 You can make do with a corded model and an outdoor-safe extension cord, but to truly eliminate any hassle, cordless is the way to go.
 Keep in mind that cordless 2-plus-amp rotary tools may be a bit difficult to come by.

-In order to engrave concrete effectively, you need to mount diamond-tipped bits into the rotary tool’s chuck.
+To engrave concrete effectively, you need to mount diamond-tipped bits into the rotary tool’s chuck.
 Diamond-tipped bits offer enough strength and durability in engraving hard materials like concrete and stone without dulling the bit.
 These do have a high investment cost, but they’re much more effective than regular carbide.
 Plus, they won’t dull nearly as quickly when used for grinding stone.

 Flex Shaft Attachment

 Even though a flex shaft attachment would be useful in any situation, it’s extremely handy when engraving stone.
 The odd shape of stone would make even the thinnest, most compact rotary tool a bit of a hassle to maneuver.
-The flex shaft allows you to really get the diamond-tipped bit in the tiniest crevices without having to hold the rotary tool’s body at an awkward angle.
+The flex shaft allows you to get the diamond-tipped bit in the tiniest crevices without having to hold the rotary tool’s body at an awkward angle.

-Bits for carving stone come in all sizes.
+Bits for carving stones come in all sizes.
 For this reason, we highly recommend finding a model that comes with an all-size chuck, or a chuck that can mount up to ¾-inch bits.
 You may also want to consider the bits themselves since, like wood-carving bits, larger bits remove more material but aren’t as precise as smaller, pointed bits.

 Rotary Tool for Metal Engraving Buying Guide